-MUSC 222 Methods in Woodwind and Percussion Techniques () Designed to prepare pre-service teachers with the skills and knowledge of current flute, clarinet, saxophone, oboe, and bassoon methodology, and to introduce the current methods of percussion pedagogy and literature in public and private schools materials and techniques needed to successfully instruct students in administration and classroom management in relation to the band/orchestra program to be discussed.
+MUSC 220 Teaching PK - 6 Music in the 21st Century (4) The purpose of this course is to introduce pre-service teachers to current methods of teaching general music from Pre-K to grade 6.
+Students will experience methods and materials used to teach general music, including a variety of resources, instruments, classroom visits, and technology.
+Professionalism, instructional planning, administration, assessment, classroom management, and general musicianship are among the necessary skills developed in this course.
+Prerequisite(s): MUSC 111.
+MUSC 222 Methods in Woodwind and Percussion Techniques (4) Designed to prepare pre-service teachers with the skills and knowledge of current flute, clarinet, saxophone, oboe, and bassoon methodology, and to introduce the current methods of percussion pedagogy and literature in public and private schools materials and techniques needed to successfully instruct students in administration and classroom management in relation to the band/orchestra program to be discussed.

-MUSC 224 Methods in Brass and String Techniques () Designed to prepare pre-service teachers with the skills and knowledge of current brass (trumpet, horn, trombone, euphonium/baritone and tuba) and string (violin, viola, cello, and bass) methodology and materials needed to successfully instruct students in public and private schools with the further goal of developing and maintaining a band or orchestra program.
+MUSC 224 Methods in Brass and String Techniques (4) Designed to prepare pre-service teachers with the skills and knowledge of current brass (trumpet, horn, trombone, euphonium/baritone and tuba) and string (violin, viola, cello, and bass) methodology and materials needed to successfully instruct students in public and private schools with the further goal of developing and maintaining a band or orchestra program.
 Philosophy, curriculum, administration and classroom management in relation to the band/orchestra program will be discussed.
 MUSC 300 Music History & Literature: The Origin (4) This course is designed to cultivate an awareness of the development of western music from Antiquity through the 21st Century.
 You will gain knowledge and familiarity with the historical events, styles, forms, instruments, composers, and compositions representative of each era.
 The format of the course consists of readings, listening examples, lectures, writings, discussions, videos, exams, a live concert/opera report, and a 20th-century presentation.
 You will learn to recognize aurally and visually over 60 pieces of music that illustrate the main styles and genres throughout the evolution of Western European music.
 You will also study primary source readings and use these for writing assignments and class discussion of the historical and social context for musical performance.
 Prerequisite(s): MUSC 111.